vitawebsitedesign/blog/_posts/2022-09-06-designing-and-programming-an-event-driven-predictive-model-in-lua.md

 Originally sketched out in pencil on the back of a scrap envelope, it has now been converted into a pristine diagram for your viewing pleasure:

-![Overview of all influencing factors](https://i.imgur.com/w6JnP2t.png "Overview of all influencing factors")
-<sup>All factors that need to be considered are listed in the middle, from “static mp5 data” to “cooldowns data”</sup>
+![Overview of all influencing factors](https://i.imgur.com/w6JnP2t.png "Overview of all influencing factors") *All factors that need to be considered are listed in the middle, from “static mp5 data” to “cooldowns data”*

 **Static mp5 data**.
 Mana is actually restored over time, albeit at a very low & reduced rate (often referred to as the “casting mp5” rate).
 This is an equation in itself that involves additional sub-factors:
 -   [Insightful Earthstorm Diamond](https://tbc.wowhead.com/spell=27521/mana-restore) (IED) - an item that has a chance of restoring a fixed amount of mana.
 More about this math in a second.